 Science goes hand in hand with Bonn’s international outlook.
 Bonn is the seat of a Vice Rectorate of the United Nations University (UNU-ViE).
 The city on the Rhine is the home of the UNU Programme for Environment and Human Security (UNU-EHS).
 The United Nations University cooperates closely with the University of Bonn and its Center for Development Research (Zentrum für Entwicklungsforschung - ZEF), as well as with the Institute of Geography, which has been offering the UNU’s first ever Masters course with a state university since 2013.

 Within the framework of the World Climate Change Conference (COP 23), the key players of the Bonn scientific region, led by the University of Bonn, founded the Bonn Alliance for Sustainability Research (Bonner Allianz für Nachhaltigkeitsforschung), which unites research institutions and universities active in this field under a single umbrella organisation.
 The goal of the regional research network is to strengthen research in the field of sustainable development and global change.
-It serves to interlink and expand the existing interdisciplinary expertise in Bonn in this area.
-In addition, it also aims to establish an Innovation Campus (ICB) at the University of Bonn began its work at the end of June 2019.
+Therefore the Innovation Campus Bonn (ICB) at the University of Bonn began its work at the end of June 2019.
 The aim of the six alliance partners of the Innovation Campus Bonn is to create a platform for work on a sustainable future across society and to provide various partners with a basis for contributing ideas, expertise and perspectives on the topic of sustainability, as well as to strengthen and network competencies.
 The initial focus will thereby be on the three key research areas, "Digitalization and Artificial Intelligence", "Mobility and Migration" and "Bioeconomy".

-- Pre-Modern Orders and their Configurations in Transcultural Comparison.
-Continuities and Dynamics
+• Pre-Modern Orders and their Configurations in Transcultural Comparison.

 In addition to pure basic research, the transfer of research findings into practice has also gained importance in Bonn during recent years.
 In addition to significant scientific innovations such as the optimisation of computer chips using the methods of discrete mathematics or the discovery of the lotus effect as a principle for always clean surfaces, the University of Bonn has also written many other larger and smaller success stories.
 Around 100 start-ups have emerged from the university since 2000, in the form of scientific cooperation with a university institute or student and staff initiatives.